Summary judgment definition

 Summary judgment means a decision on a claim or a particular issue without a trial in accordance with Chapter 6 of Part 10;

-Summary judgment is a legal term that means that a judge can decide the case in one party’s favor without the case ever going to a jury because the facts are not in dispute and the judge can make a ruling on the law.
+Summary judgment is a legal term which means that a judge can decide the case in one party’s favor without the case ever going to a jury because the facts are not in dispute and the judge can make a ruling on the law.